As COVID recedes in prisons, will any lessons learned stick?

 This story is a collaboration between The Associated Press and The Marshall Project exploring the state of the prison system in the coronavirus pandemic.
 Additional reporting by Peter Buffo and Tom Meagher of The Marshall Project, and Colleen Slevin and Michael Balsamo of The Associated Press.

-According to the data collected by The Marshall Project and the AP, about 3 in 10 people in state and federal prisons were infected with the virus.
+According to the data collected by The Marshall Project and The Associated Press, about 3 in 10 people in state and federal prisons were infected with the virus.
 But correctional health experts widely agree that this number is an undercount.

 “A great many of the people who ever had COVID, they were never tested,” said Dr. Homer Venters, a former chief medical officer of the New York City jail system who has inspected health conditions in prisons around the country over the last year.
 “In most prisons it ran through these places like wildfire.
 People were never tested.”

+In the early days of the pandemic, testing within the Bureau of Prisons was limited, and staff at some prisons were told there was no need to test inmates and they should just assume everyone had the coronavirus.
+The Justice Department’s inspector general found that at some facilities, like FCC Oakdale in Louisiana, which emerged as an early hotspot, inmates who tested positive for the virus were left in their housing units for days without being isolated.

+The Bureau of Prisons said it follows guidance from the Centers for Disease Control and Prevention and that any inmate who is symptomatic or tests positive for the virus is placed in medical isolation until they recover.

-Even when facilities did conduct tests, they still allowed prisoners who tested positive to come in contact with others.
+Even when state and federal prisons did conduct tests, they still allowed prisoners who tested positive to come in contact with others.

+Texas prison officials transferred more than 100 infected prisoners in East Texas to prisons just outside Houston in the first months of the pandemic.
+Officials said the move would bring the men closer to medical resources, but other prisoners worried it would just bring the virus closer.
+A few days after a group of the sick arrived to his unit, Jason Duncan fell ill.

+“The unit nurse came around to take temperatures, mine was checked at 102,” he wrote in a letter at the time.
+A few hours after having his temperature taken, he fainted.
+“When I came to, my body was so hot I could not stand at all.
+I could not breathe, it felt like the life was being (sucked) out of me.
+I was also covered in sweat — all my clothes wet.”

 But many prisons simply lack the space needed to adequately isolate sick prisoners.
 There are structural and logistical changes prisons could make, such as upgrading ventilation systems and creating surge capacity for staff and health care workers.
 But the most effective approach, Sears said, is to drastically reduce prison populations.